jonnor/ESC-CNN-microcontroller/report/report.md

 SqueezeNext[@SqueezeNext] (2018) is based on SqueezeNet but uses spatially separable convolution (1x3 and 3x1) to improve inference time.
-While the MAC count was higher than MobileNet, they claim better inference time and power consumption on their simulated hardware accelerator.
+While the MACC count was higher than MobileNet, they claim better inference time and power consumption on their simulated hardware accelerator.

 Effnet[@Effnet] (2018) also uses spatial separable convolutions,